Sun Life Financial Auditorium (Room 1621)

 Visitor parking is available on a first come, first served basis in Lots M, N, W, and X. Parking is $5.00 - 6.00 (depending on the lot); parking permit machines accept coin and credit card.

-Directional signage for the lecture will be posted at multiple entrances and throughout the building on the day of the event.
+Directional signage will be posted at multiple entrances and throughout the building.

 For assistance, contact Betina Butler at firstname.lastname@example.org.